mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/20_tdm_fabric_implementation_environments_setup.md

 1. Set the active environment to Production before synchronizing the entity from the data source.
 2. Set the active environment to UAT before loading the entity to the target.

-To save a separate LUI for each source environment, since the [TDM concatenates the source environment to each LUI](01_tdm_set_instance_per_env_and_version.md), the TDM implementation must include the creation and deployment of all the TDM environments including their connection details to enable the execution of the TDM tasks.
+To save a separate LUI for each source environment, since the [TDM concatenates the source environment to each LUI](01_tdm_set_instance_per_env_and_version.md), the TDM implementation must include the creation and deployment of all the TDM environments with their connection details to enable the execution of the TDM tasks.

 [Click for more information about Fabric environments](/articles/25_environments/02_create_new_environment.md).